BOXWOOD Overview Information

 BOXWOOD Side Effects & Safety

-Boxwood extract (SPV 30) appears to be safe for most people when taken up to 16 months.
+Boxwood extract (SPV 30) is POSSIBLY SAFE for most people when taken by mouth for up to 16 months.
 It sometimes causes diarrhea or stomachcramps.

 Special Precautions & Warnings:Pregnancy and breast-feeding: It’s UNSAFE to use whole boxwood leaf, whether or not you are pregnant or breast-feeding.
 Not enough is known about the safety of using boxwood extract during pregnancy or breast-feeding.
 Stay on the safe side and avoid use until more is known.